nesk/akkurate/documentation/topics/harness-the-dsl.md

 Validator<Book> {
     author.user.emailAddress {
-        isNotNull() // Fails if the value is null. notEmpty() // When not null, checks for emptiness.
+        isNotNull() // Fails if the value is null. isNotEmpty() // When not null, checks for emptiness.
     }
 }
 ```